gavinwahl/django-postgres-queue/README.rst

 .. code:: python

+    from dpq.decorators import task

+    from .queues import queue

+    @task(queue)
     def debug_task(queue, job):
         print(job.args)

+Instead of using the task decorator, you can manually register it as a task.
-To register it as a task, add it to your queue instance:
+Add it to your queue instance when it is being created:

 .. code:: python